decentralized-identity/keri/docs/Q-and-A.md

 #### Transfer
 The process of changing the _controller_ of _cryptocurrency_, _identity_ or _verifiable credential_.
 MAY require the use of a _key_.

+#### Trust-over-IP
+It's a term related to the effort of a foundation.
+The Trust over IP Foundation is an independent project hosted at Linux Foundation to enable the trustworthy exchange and verification of data between any two parties on the Internet.
+[More](https://trustoverip.org/about/faq/).

 #### Validator
+During validation, a `verifier` checks to see if a `verifiable credential` (VC) has been signed by the controller of this VC using the applicable verification method.

 #### Verifiable Credential
 VC; A data model for conveying claims made by an issuer about a subject.
 See [vc-data-model](https://www.w3.org/TR/vc-data-model/) for more.

+#### W3C DID
+The W3C consortium Decentralized ID standardization.
+[More](https://w3c.github.io/did-core/).

 #### (Digital Identity) Wallet
 In our context it is software and sometimes hardware that serves as a key store and functionality.
 Keys can be private keys and public keys, hashes and pointers.
 Functionality can be signing, invoices (receive), send, virtual credentials, delegation, etc. This is the [`agency`](#agency) part of a wallet. \